Plataforma sobre Adaptación al Cambio Climático en España

 Stakeholder engagement:

-• Promoting Administration: General Directorate of Water.
-Tagus Hydrographic Confederation (Ministry for Ecological Transition (MITECO)
+• Promoter administration: Directorate General for Water.
+Tagus Hydrographic Confederation (Ministry for Ecological Transition - MITECO).

-After the drafting of the project, coordinated by the General Directorate of Water and the Tagus Hydrographic Confederation of the Ministry for Ecological Transition (MITECO), with the collaboration of the Spanish Office for Climate Change of MITECO, river restoration actions began on this section of the Manzanares River to achieve its environmental recovery and adaptation to climate change.
+After the drafting of the project, coordinated by the Directorate General for Water and the Tagus Hydrographic Confederation of the Ministry for Ecological Transition (MITECO), with the collaboration of the Spanish Office for Climate Change of the MITECO, work began on the fluvial restoration of this section of the Manzanares River to achieve its environmental recovery and adaptation to climate change.

-As for the population of the area, several meetings were held with the neighbourhood associations to explain the planned actions and resolve doubts about the execution.
-During the months of March and April 2017, a study was conducted to find out the assessment of the restoration project of the Manzanares River, the assessment of the environment, characterise visitors, and know the influx and habits of visitors.
+About the surrounding population, several meetings were held with neighbourhood associations to explain the planned actions and resolve doubts about the implementation.
+During the months of March and April 2017, a study was conducted to ascertain the assessment of the Manzanares River restoration project, the perception of the environment, characterise the visitors, and find out the influx and habits of the visitors.

-A project website was created as one of the initiatives that promoted the dissemination of the project, allowing people to know the progress of the works and the results obtained.
+A project website was created as one of the initiatives that favoured the dissemination of the project, allowing the progress of the works and the results obtained to be known.

-An information booth of the project was installed next to the Somontes’ car park, where on weekends the public was informed about the river restoration actions that were going to be conducted.
+A project information stand was set up next to the Somontes car park, where at weekends the public was informed about the river restoration work to be conducted.

 Project interest:

-This project is intended to serve as a pilot example of a measure of adaptation to climate change by promoting the management of the river environment.
+The aim was for this project to serve as a pilot example of a measure for adapting to climate change by promoting the management of the river environment.

-Within the river restoration project of the Manzanares River in El Pardo (Madrid), a series of actions and guidelines for planning and managing of the space are included, in order to improve the state of the river and its nearby environment and guarantee its conservation and enhancement.
+The river restoration project for the Manzanares River in El Pardo (Madrid) included a series of actions and some guidelines for the development and management of the area, with the aim of improving the state of the river and its immediate surroundings and guaranteeing its conservation and enhancement.

-The restoration of the river in the surroundings of the Royal Site of El Pardo, thereby contributing to the improvement of the ecological status of the river and the recovery of this space of significant environmental value.
+Given the great potential of the Manzanares river for public use and environmental education, due to its proximity to the city of Madrid, it was considered of great interest to carry out the restoration of the river in the surroundings of the Real Sitio de El Pardo, thus contributing to the improvement of the ecological state of the river and the recovery of this space of great environmental value.

-In addition, in this first phase of the project, pilot actions have been incorporated on which subsequent monitoring established, which has made it possible to make an initial evaluation and redefinition of the actions for later phases.
-Phase 2 is expected to begin in the coming months, and these pilot actions have already been included in a more widespread way once their effectiveness has been proven, which can also be exported to other scenarios with similar problems.
+In addition, in this first phase of the project, pilot actions were incorporated, which were subsequently monitored, allowing an initial evaluation and redefinition of the actions for subsequent phases.
+Phase 2 is expected to begin in the coming months, and in this phase these pilot actions have already been included in a more generalised manner, once their effectiveness has been verified, which could also be exported to other scenarios with similar problems.

 Success and limiting factors:

-One of the key aspects of the project has been to improve the citizens´ perception of the problems that threaten the river ecosystem and that result in those symptoms that they can see with the naked eye: dry vegetation, deepening and narrowing of the riverbed, areas of reservoir water...
-The project area is one of the most frequently used by the people of Madrid for leisure activities and from the beginning it has been considered a priority to inform the population to achieve acceptance and success of the project.
-To this end, various Information Days were held during the drafting phase and in the execution phase, explanatory posters have been installed and these information tasks will continue as the development of the project progresses.
+One of the key aspects of the project was to improve the public's perception of the problems that threaten the river ecosystem and that result in these visible symptoms: dry vegetation, deepening and narrowing of the riverbed, areas of dammed water...
+The project area is one of the areas most used by the people of Madrid for leisure activities, and from the outset it was considered that informing the population was a priority to ensure the acceptance and success of the project.
+To this end, several information days were held during the drafting phase, and during the execution phase explanatory posters were installed, continuing with these information tasks as the project progressed.

-Another fundamental issue is coordination and collaboration between administrations.
-This is a space where the competences of several administrations converge and achieving good coordination was one of the determining aspects when it came to achieving the project objectives.
-Thanks to the involvement of all of them, the project is being executed according to plan and it is expected that, in the coming months, once the environmental processing is completed, phase 2 of the project will begin, which extends from the confluence with the Trofa stream to the San Fernando Bridge (Madrid)
+Another of the fundamental issues was the coordination and collaboration between administrations.
+This was an area where the competencies of several administrations converged, and achieving good coordination was a determining factor in achieving the project's objectives.
+Thanks to the involvement of all of them, the project was executed according to plan, and it is foreseen that in the coming months, once the environmental processing is completed, phase 2 of the project will begin, which extends from the confluence with the Trofa stream to the San Fernando Bridge (Madrid).

 Budget, funding and additional benefits:

-The costs of this action are made up of the cost of the execution of the project.
-As for the benefits, they are those derived from the improvement that is achieved in the operation of the rivers, serving the objective of complying with the requirements of the Water Framework Directive, and also guaranteeing the provision of goods and services to society, including the reduction of the expected damage due to flooding and the costs allocated annually to the conservation of the public hydraulic domain, which will be significantly reduced.
+The costs of this action consisted of the cost of project implementation.
+As for the benefits, these were those derived from the improvement achieved in the functioning of the rivers, serving the objective of compliance with the requirements of the Water Framework Directive, and guaranteeing the provision of goods and services to society.
+This included a reduction in expected flood damage and a significant reduction in the costs incurred annually for the conservation of the public water domain.

 Legal aspects:

-The project is part of the Hydrological Plan for the Spanish part of the Tagus Hydrographic Demarcation, fulfilling the proposed hydromorphological measures, those related to the reduction of the pressures of regulation elements thanks to the improvements in river continuity and restoration that it comprises.
+The project was framed within the Hydrological Plan of the Spanish part of the Tagus Hydrographic Demarcation, complying, among the proposed hydromorphological measures, with those relating to the reduction of the pressures of regulation elements thanks to the improvements in river continuity and restoration it included.

-On the other hand, this section of the Manzanares River is identified as one of the areas of significant potential flood risk and the project complies with the measures contemplated in the Flood Risk Management Plan of the Spanish part of the Tagus Hydrographic Demarcation.
+On the other hand, this section of the Manzanares River was identified as one of the areas of significant potential flood risk, and the project complied with the measures contemplated in the Flood Risk Management Plan for the Spanish part of the Tagus Hydrographic Demarcation.

-River restoration aligns with the objectives of the Water Framework Directive and the Floods Directive.
+The river restoration came into compliance with the objectives of the Water Framework Directive and the Floods Directive.

-In addition, this section is within the Special Area of Conservation of "Cuenca del Río Manzanares" and in turn is a Special Protection Area for Birds "Monte de El Pardo", having a Management Plan that includes among its Guidelines on the conservation of Natural Resources several aimed at the fluvial restoration of its bodies of water and the improvement of the riverside vegetation.
+In addition, this section was within the Special Area of Conservation of the "Manzanares River Basin" and, in turn, was a Special Protection Area for Birds "Monte de El Pardo", with a Management Plan that included among its Guidelines on the conservation of Natural Resources several measures aimed at the fluvial restoration of its water bodies and the improvement of the riverside vegetation.

-The project has been subjected to environmental assessment and has been the subject of a Resolution of the Secretary of State for the Environment formulating the Environmental Impact Report of the project, which includes all the environmental requirements of the project.
-(Resolution of 10 October 2016, of the Secretary of State for the Environment, formulating an environmental impact report on the project River Restoration of the Manzanares River in the vicinity of the Royal Site of El Pardo (Madrid).
-BOE no. 259 of 26 October 2016)
+The project was submitted for environmental assessment and was the subject of a Resolution of the Secretary of State for the Environment, by which the Environmental Impact Report of the project was formulated, which included all the environmental requirements of the project (Resolution of 10 October 2016, of the Secretary of State for the Environment, which formulated the environmental impact report of the project River restoration of the Manzanares River in the surroundings of the Real Sitio de El Pardo (Madrid), BOE no. 259 of 26 October 2016).

 Implementation time: